-The City of Fircrest is a non-charter code city, operating under a Council-Manager form of government, with an annual General Fund budget of approximately \$12 million and a total budget of over \$34 million.
-Fircrest is a full-service city, providing a wide range of services, including police and fire protection, animal control, emergency medical aid, building safety regulation and inspection, street lighting, land use planning, and zoning, housing and community development, full range of recreational and cultural programs, traffic safety maintenance and improvement, and maintenance and improvement of streets, water, sewer, and storm.
+Fircrest is a non-charter code city which operates under a Council-Manager form of government.
+The city boasts an annual General Fund budget of \$12 million and a total budget exceeding \$34 million.
+As a full-service city, Fircrest offers a wide array of services.
+These services include police and fire protection, animal control, emergency medical aid, building safety regulation and inspection, comprehensive land use planning, and zoning.
+The city also provides housing and community development along with recreational and cultural programs.
+The city also maintains traffic safety and improvements, as well as maintenance and enhancement of streets, water, sewer, and storm systems.